macvmio/curie/README.md

 ## License

-curie is released under version 2.0 of the [Apache License](LICENSE.txt).
+Curie is released under version 2.0 of the [Apache License](LICENSE.txt).